nnnsss999/llmattacks/README.md

 Contributions are welcome!
 Please review [CONTRIBUTING.md](CONTRIBUTING.md) for coding style and front‑matter guidelines.
 All content must respect the project license and third‑party terms.

+## Development Workflow

+This project uses **pre-commit** hooks for basic linting and a GitHub Actions pipeline that runs the hooks and a link checker.
+Run `pre-commit run --all-files` before committing, and the CI will enforce these checks on every pull request.

 ## License

 All original content is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
 Third‑party excerpts remain under their respective licenses.